HTTPArchive/almanac.httparchive.org/CONTRIBUTING.md

 # Contributing

-## 2023
+## 2025

-We haven't begun organizing the 2023 edition yet, but if you'd be interested to contribute, you can sign up to be notified when the project planning kicks off by filling out [this interest form]([https://forms.gle/Bb2ZZj6Yw5RnJHbj8](https://forms.gle/zmk6wXfDrmkkKzXo8)).
+We haven't begun organizing the 2025 edition yet, but if you'd be interested to contribute, you can sign up to be notified when the project planning kicks off by filling out [this interest form](#).
 Check off all teams that interest you and give a detailed description of what your areas of expertise are so we can reach out to you with targeted opportunities.

 If you have any questions about contributing, you can start a discussion here on GitHub or visit the [`#web-almanac`](https://join.slack.com/t/httparchive/shared_invite/zt-45sgwmnb-eDEatOhqssqNAKxxOSLAaA) channel on Slack.